fsantanna-no/ce0-old/README.md

     - The owner is a variable that lives in the stack and reaches the allocated value.
 2. When the owner goes out of scope, the allocated memory is automatically deallocated.
-3. An alias cannot escape the scope of its owner.
+3. An alias cannot escape or survive outside the scope of its owner.
 4. Ownership can be transferred in three ways:
     - Assigning the owner to another variable, which becomes the new owner (e.g. `new = old`).
     - Passing the owner to a function call argument, which becomes the new owner (e.g. `f(old)`).